Coal To X in China: the right choice on the conference to attend

-This was evidenced in the Gasification Status presented by Higman Consulting on October 14, 2015 at the Gasification Technologies Conference (Colorado Springs) attended bu World CTX representatives.
+This was evidenced in the Gasification Status presented by Higman Consulting on October 19, 2016 at the Gasification & Syngas Technologies (GSTC) Conference in Vancouver, Canada.

 According to this study, when gasification units planned or under construction are commissioned (by 2020):